comsysto/cs-args-contract/README.md

     /**
      * Adds a handler for module with name 'name'.
      * If the handler is not supplied a already handler already registered is removed.
-     * The handler can be object that has the 'activate' and 'deactivate' function or a simple function.
+     * The handler can be object that has the 'activate' and 'deactivate' function or a simple function ...
      */
-    function setHandler(name, handler?){
+    function setHandler(name, handler){
-        argsContract(arguments, 'str, {activate: func, deactivate: func} | func');
+        argsContract(arguments, 'str, {activate: func, deactivate: func}|func ?');
         ...
     }